KMNR/KMNRautomation/README.md

 # KMNR Ultimate Music Machine
 ### Overview

 The KMNR Ultimate Music Machine (KUMM) acts as a replacement for the old automation tool, SHTR.
-It implements features such as town and campus TTS, weather TTS, playlist tracking, and automatic logging to (KLAP?
-I totally forgot).
+It implements features such as town and campus Text-To-Speech (TTS), weather TTS, improved web interface, playlist tracking, and automatic logging to KLAP.

 ### Installation
 #### Requirements